Corey-Peyton/django-nuxt-drf/STEP_BY_STEP.md

 1. We can make additional calls to the Django backend as needed in the regular Vue lifecycle hooks like `mounted` or `created`.
 This still may be the best place to do Django authentication

 I will probably want to use NGINX as I have in other projects to serve as a reverse proxy.
 This way I can have all incoming requests handled by NGINX, and I can send requests for `/api/*` and `/admin/*` to Django and all other requests to the NuxtJS node server that is doing our Server Side Rendering (SSR).

+Here are some objectives we can start with for setting up our Nuxt project:

+1. pick a theme/layout from [https://tailwindcomponents.com/components/Layouts](https://tailwindcomponents.com/components/Layouts)
+1. Scaffold a site design, setup a Login page that we can use for testing authentication
+1. Setup some CRUD views in Nuxt and a Posts model in Django that we can use for trying out Nuxt features
+1. Apply some permissions for the CRUD model:

+- Anyone can view all public posts
+- Users can create their own posts
+- Users can edit and delete their own posts

+We can try to focus on the meta part of the pages for our posts.
+So we can include images, descriptions, titles in the meta tags and Open Graph tags for post pages.